-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); the use of pots (bated traps set on the seabed targeting crustaceans); the use of bottom set gill nets (curtain of netting which allow fish to swim partway through the mesh to become caught with the gills preventing backward movement) and the use of drift nets (curtains of netting hanging from the surface).
+Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); widespread use of pots (bated traps set on the seabed targeting crustaceans); the use of tangle nets (slackly hung curtains of netting in the water column targeting monkfish, turbot, rays and crawfish); the use of bottom set gill nets (curtain of netting which allow fish to swim partway through the mesh to become caught with the gills preventing backward movement); the use of drift nets (curtains of netting hanging from the surface) and the use of draft nets (curtain of netting hanging from the surface and hauled to shore targeting salmon in estuaries).
 These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.